sxul/wol/README.md

 This tool supports the following command line options

--h, --help: Display help information.
+`-h`, `--help`: Display help information.

--f, --file FILE: Reads MAC addresses from the specified file, one address per line.
+`-f`, `--file FILE`: Reads MAC addresses from the specified file, one address per line.
 The addresses in the file should be separated by `:` between bytes.

--n, --net IP_ADDRESS: Specify the IP address of the network interface to use.
+`-n`, `--net IP_ADDRESS`: Specify the IP address of the network interface to use.
 If this option is not specified, **all network interfaces** will be used.

--v, --verbose: Display verbose information, such as the network interface used to send the magic packet.
+`-v`, `--verbose`: Display verbose information, such as the network interface used to send the magic packet.

--V, --version: Display version information.
+`-V`, `--version`: Display version information.

 ### Examples